hashgraph/hedera-sdk-js/examples/custom-grpc-web-proxies-network/README.md

 Replace `0.0.1458` and the private key with your own operator account ID and key.

-### 2. Create a Custom Network with gRPC Web Proxies
+### 2. Create a custom network with gRPC web proxies

 Define a list of gRPC web proxies to communicate with your custom network.
 Each entry consists of a proxy URL and its associated account ID.